Pantarelo/PlaCo-Platform-for-Constructing-/Scholarly.md

 ### 4.2 Backend

-4.2.1   Description and Priority
- Create the backend of the site which will verify a solution provided by the user and display information for the user by creating generated pages for the user making the site dinamic.
- Priority: high

-4.2.2   Stimulus/Response Sequences

- * User register with username (email maybe), password.
- * User login using username and password.
- * Teacher submission of problems and checking them with an administrator.
- * Teachers can create classrooms and manage the students in the classrooms.
- * Teachers can grade soultions (and solutions in homeworks).
- * Teachers can view/create/delete homeworks for their classes.
- * Student submission of solution to problems(and problems in homeworks)
- * Students can see his previous submissions and correct submissions.
- * Students can rate and comment on a problem.
- * Students can see their homeworks.
- * Each user has a profile page with different information based on the user type(classes for teachers/students, statistics(number of users,problems etc) for admins).

-4.2.3   Functional Requirements

- * Should be open for extension.
- * Secure.
- * Fast.

 ## Other Nonfunctional Requirements

 ### 5.1 Performance Requirements
 Trying to limit the DOM manipulation just for the begginng of page loading.

 ### 5.2 Safety Requirements
-Security and GDPR compliance.

 ### 5.3 Security Requirements
-Always use HTTPS with certbot.

 ### 5.4 Software Quality Attributes
 Adaptability, availability, maintainability.